uditalias/swamp/README.md

 * Run, monitor, keep alive and control multiple Node.js, Python, Ruby, Go, etc.. programs.
 * Maintain process uptime: keep your processes running again and again(...) automatically when they crash.
 * Great visibility into your processes logs.
 Including **live streaming** of STDERR and STDOUT logs into the dashboard, log rotation, etc.
-* Reload processes on code change (optional) - based on watching file/folder patterns.
 * Manage applications environments and environments variables for each process, with full visibility what environment and environment variable are currently in use, **Live editing and adding of enviroment variables**
 * Monitor CPU and Memory usage of each process
 * Fully featured **real-time Web Dashboard** to control everything in the Swamp (No more supervisor "hit F5" frustration)
 * Convenience features for common process supervising tasks such as "restart only running services".
 * Fully fledged CLI to control Swamp processes from the shell
-* Full REST API for hooking and receiving Swamp data - **Coming soon!**
+* Full REST API for hooking and receiving Swamp data

 ##Why Swamp